mrspeaker/Omega500/README.md

     gfx.ctx.fillRect(this.x, this.y, this.w, this.h);

 You can call `this._super(gfx)` at the end of your entity render function (or draw your own) and you'll get a red box showing where the collision detection is used.

+At the moment there is no option to have a different sized bounding box.

 ### Classes